adioshun/gitBook_DeepDrive/paper2015-mvcnn.md

 All branches in the first part of the network share the same parameters in CNN1.

+###### [view-pooling Layer]

-We use element-wise maximum operation across the views in the view-pooling layer.
+- We use element-wise maximum operation across the views in the view-pooling layer.

-An alternative is element-wise meanoperation, but it is not as effective in our experiments.

-Theview-pooling layer can be placed anywhere in the network.We show in our experiments that it should be placed closeto the last convolutional layer (conv5) for optimal classifi-cation and retrieval performance.
+- The view-pooling layer can be placed anywhere in the network.

+We show in our experiments that it should be placed close to the last convolutional layer (conv5) for optimal classification and retrieval performance.

 View-pooling layers areclosely related to max-pooling layers and maxout layers[14], with the only difference being the dimension that theirpooling operations are carried out on.